DataCanvasIO/DeepTables/README.md

 Dear folks, we are opening several precious positions based in Beijing both for professionals and interns avid in AutoML/NAS, please send your resume/cv to yangjian@zetyun.com.
 (Application deadline: TBD.)

 ## DeepTables: Deep-learning Toolkit for Tabular data
-DeepTables(DT) is a easy-to-use toolkit that enables deep learning to unleash great power on tabular data.
+DeepTables(DT) is an easy-to-use toolkit that enables deep learning to unleash great power on tabular data.

 ## Overview